 Summer has fled for good now.
-The air - even when warm - has that certain, indescribable crispness that means fall has arrived in full force.
+The air - even when warm - has that certain crispness that means fall has arrived in full force.
 But I don't care because I love fall.
 It's my favorite time of year.
 I love seeing the leaves change; I love walking in those that have fallen, which crunch and emit their earthy scent with each step I take.
 I love the first day I pull thin leather gloves out of the drawer.
 I'm happy to reacquaint myself with cozy sweaters.
 I'm glad to wear black tights and suede shoes again.
 So I probably shouldn't still be writing about tomatoes.

 But I am.

 Maybe it's because fabulous tomatoes are only available for what seems like such a short time.
 No matter how many I eat, it's never enough, and every year when tomato season ends, I'm already longing for it to begin again.
 So when I read Molly's recent post about these tomatoes, which Luisa wrote about last July, I looked in the pantry to find my little glass jar of Arborio rice and ran to the garden to pluck four tomatoes from their vines, snagged a few leaves of basil from the pot near the back door, and made this dish on the spot.
-I threw a russet potato, peeled and sliced into 1/4-inch rounds, into the pan too because it was what I had, and my only regret was that I didn't throw in two.
+I threw a russet potato, peeled and sliced into small chunks, into the pan too because it was what I had, and my only regret was that I didn't throw in two.

 This just might be the first dish I make next year when the tomatoes I dream about reappear.